bjackman/locali-ci/CHAOS.md

 me how you're supposed to plumb these things together.
 I'm not too sure if I care either.
 So, for now(TM) I'm just manually building the .deb and a binary, and uploading them to the Releases page in the Github UI.

+After creating a new release, go into the Github UI and upload the x86 Linux binary and .deb files.
+Build them with:

+- `cargo build -r                        # Upload this as limmat-linux-amd64`
+- `cargo install cargo-deb && cargo deb  # This will already have the correct filename`